Antonietta Rudge: Career

 In 1907, Rudge started a two-year European tour, playing in England, Germany and France.
 Her performances were acclaimed, garnering her praise from artists like Isidor Philipp and Charles Widor.
 She toured Europe again in 1911.

 Back to Brazil, she did concerts in Brazilian capitals.
 In a concert in Rio de Janeiro in 1918, Rudge and Guiomar Novaes were praised by Arthur Rubinstein, who called them "brilliant".

 Rudge played less frequently in public, dedicating herself to musical education.
 In 1927 she founded the Musical Conservatory in Santos.

-In the 1930s and 1940s she recorded some 78rpm discs with performances of Wagner's Liebestod and Chopin's Barcarolle.
+In the 1930s and 1940s she recorded some 78 rpm discs with performances of Wagner's Liebestod and Chopin's Barcarolle.
 Those recordings were reissued in 2000 in a CD.

 Rudge died on 14 July 1974.

 Personal life

 In 1905, Antonietta Rudge married Charles Miller, known for introducing the game of football association to Brazil with whom she had two children.
 They divorced in 1925, and she started a relationship with Modernist poet Menotti del Picchia.